-- 1) Understand and apply current chemical theory in the following areas: - a.
-Use of the language and terminology of organic chemistry (nomenclature, reaction names and types, fundamental transformations). - b.
-Use of fundamental concepts to understand and predict the structure, properties, reactivity, and simple mechanisms of organic compounds and reactions. - c.
-Use of molecular models and/or modeling software to explain reactivity, stability, and function. - 2) Have communicated understanding of organic principles - a.
-In writing on exams and assignments. - 3) Develop critical thinking skills by - a.
-Appling knowledge to new situations, chemicals, and reactions.
+- 1) Understand and apply current chemical theories in the following areas: - a.
+Use of the language and terminologies of organic chemist (nomenclature, concepts, and fundamental transformations). - b.
+Use of fundamental concepts to understand and predict structures, properties, reactivity, and mechanisms of organic compounds. - c.
+Use of molecular models and/or modeling software to explain reactivity, stability, and function. - 2) Communicate understanding of organic principles - a.
+In writing on exams, quizzes, and assignments. - 3) Develop critical thinking skills by

-- b.
-Posing questions and answering question on multiple cognitive levels (see below). - 4) Develop awareness of modern issues in chemistry by - a.
-Understanding the impact of organic chemistry in functions of daily life and professional knowledge. - b.
+- a.
+Appling knowledge to new findings in chemical science. - b.
+Posing questions and answering question on multiple cognitive levels - 4) Develop awareness of modern issues in chemistry by - a.
+Understanding the impact of organic chemistry in our daily life and professional knowledge. - b.
 Examining ethical issues which relate to applied organic chemistry.